Minimise the Unexpected with Data

-With all businesses experiencing the unprecedented impact of the global Covid-19 pandemic, we’re very aware of the challenges and uncertainty currently being felt by many.
-Digital technologies can help reduce the uncertainty of those things that you can directly influence.
-In this article we’ll look at how you can leverage a Seiki manufacturing system to minimise the unexpected so that you can focus on responding with greater confidence to these turbulent market conditions.
+Digital technologies and reliable data can help reduce the uncertainty of those things that you can directly influence.
+In this article we’ll look at how you can leverage data derived from a Seiki manufacturing system to minimise the unexpected so that you can focus on responding with greater confidence to fluctuating market conditions.

 Unexpected doesn’t have to mean that you aren’t prepared.
 Greater visibility, shared knowledge and insight are the key to picking up on the early indicators of impending delays, problems or shortfalls, meaning you can take proactive, preventative measures rather than reactive actions.

 - Follow a controlled, standardised process.
 This means everyone will know what to do, when to do it and how.
 This supports better decision making and minimises the need for unnecessary checks.
 Any anomalies or errors will also be easier to spot.

 - Factor in predictable delays and risks to your production plans and schedules e.g. long material lead times or late deliveries from suppliers.

 - Maximise the interoperability capability of your digital technologies to connect departments and improve communication and create a 360-degree view of your manufacturing operations.
 Communication is essential for teamworking, co-ordination of resources and for managing customer expectations.